 Last 2 Cents

-By following the above-mentioned tips, you can conduct an effective collaborative meeting, unlike the usual default way where people are not very attentive and are not interested to contribute.
-When there is a strong meeting agenda that explains the purpose and goals of the project, then participants feel active, inspired and involved.
+By following the tips mentioned above, you can conduct an effective collaborative meeting, unlike the usual default way where people are not very attentive and are not interested in contributing.
+When there is a vital meeting agenda that explains the purpose and goals of the project, then participants feel active, inspired, and involved.

 Holding an effective collaborative meeting is a tedious task, and if not planned to keep in mind the employees’ views, skill set, and ideas, it can be a colossal waste of time and resources.
 Hence, the primary thing is being inclusive so that no one feels left out.